jimmyjon711/AT-Documentation/docs/boxturtle/initial_startup/03-install-plugin.md

 `max_extrude_only_distance: 400`

+Depending on your configuration, you may also need to add the following line to your `printer.cfg`'s `[extruder]` section:

+`max_extruder_cross_section: 50`

+However, this should only be added if a warning appears in the logs about the extruder cross-section being too small.
+If you do not see this warning, you can skip this step.

 For best results, reboot your printer after installing the Add-On and including it in your printer.cfg.
 This will ensure all required modules are enabled.